Aolajre/sepolia_solidity_deployment-NFT/README.md

 bash
 Copy code
-npx hardhat run scripts/deploy.js --network Sepolia Interact with the deployed contract using your favorite Ethereum wallet or dApp.
+npx hardhat run scripts/deploy.js --network <network-name>
+Interact with the deployed contract using your favorite Ethereum wallet or dApp.

 Usage